This post may contain affiliate links. Please read our full Disclosure Policy.

 cabin shed in the woods in winter

-Some of the garden sheds seemed spacious enough that with the right design, the shed could work for the family and be quite cozy.
-I went home and used the building software on Premier’s website and started to design the building that I thought would work so we could get a quote.
-I added tons of windows (13), changed the positioning of both the windows and doors, removed one of the lofts, bumped out the patio, insulation to the floor and even raised the ceiling height of the overall building.
+I added tons of windows (13), changed the positioning of both the windows and doors, removed one of the lofts, bumped out the patio, added insulation to the floor, and even raised the ceiling height of the overall building.

-Cost of a Tiny House Shed Cabin
+The Cost of a Tiny House Shed

-The cost of the building will completely depend on the size that you choose for your shed cabin!
+The cost of the building will completely depend on the size you choose for your shed cabin!
 You will need to budget anywhere from $10,000 to $25,000 for the exterior shell of the building and then approx another $15,000 to $30,000 for the interior.
 If you go the off-grid route, you may save a lot of money as both plumbing and electrical costs should be significantly cheaper.

 shed cabin living area and family room with a fireplace and chandelier